LAW 3525 - Alternative Dispute Resolution

 - Assessment must maintain academic standards.

-Assessment Detail1 Learning portfolio – 2 reflective blog or journal entries each of 500 words on specified activities undertaken in class, to be submitted via MYUNI.
-Details of these activities and submission formats will be provided via MYUNI.
-Grade criteria will be provided via MYUNI.
+Assessment Detail1 Learning portfolio – 4x reflective portfolio entries each of 500-600 words on specified activities undertaken in class, to be submitted via MyUni.
+Details of these activities and submission formats will be provided via MyUni.
+Grade criteria will be provided via MyUni.
 20%.
-To be submitted by 9 and 11 July 2014 at 9 pm.

-2 Group presentation – groups of 6 to prepare 10 minute presentation, supported by written outline/bibliography and summative handout 20%.
-Presentations to occur on final day of course (17 July 2014).
+2 Group presentation – groups of 4 to prepare 10 minute presentation, supported by written outline/bibliography and summative handout 20%.
 Each group will make a presentation to the class on an ADR topic of their choosing.
 The presentation will be for a maximum of 10 minutes, followed by 5 minutes for class discussion.
 In addition to actual presentation, each group is required to provide an abstract of 500 words setting out the topic of the presentation and a brief summary, and a bibliography (not included in the word limit).
 Both of these documents are to be provided to the Course Coordinator for inclusion in a program for the day by 12 noon on the day immediately prior to the scheduled presentation.
 The presentation and abstract will be assessed together for 20% of the total mark in the course.
 Assessment is based on the content of the presentation and abstract, the handling of questions and discussion in the presentation, and observing limits.
-If the abstract is late without good reason, 10% of the total mark for the course will be forfeited.
+If the abstract is late without good reason, 10% of the total mark for the assessment will be forfeited.
 Students will receive written criteria based feedback on their presentation.
-Presentation guidelines and assessment criteria for presentations will be made available on MYUNI prior to the commencement of the course.
+Presentation guidelines and assessment criteria for presentations will be made available on MyUni.

-3 Essay – 2500 words, on set topics.
-Due Monday 4 August 2012 at 2 pm.
-Submission and Assessment criteria for the essay will be provided via MYUNI before the course commences.
+Submission and Assessment criteria for the essay will be provided via MyUni.